tidbyt/community/apps/rainbows/README.md

 ## 🎨 Animation Styles

+### Rainbow Splats 🎨
+Vibrant paint splats that appear randomly across your display with realistic color mixing.
+Watch as different colored splats overlap and blend together, creating bright mixed colors where they meet.
+Each splat fades naturally over time, creating a mesmerizing paint-on-canvas effect.

 ### Magic ✨
 Mesmerizing rainbow waves that dance across your Tidbyt with a magical, ethereal quality.